Our auto technicians are trained to perform 1996 Chevrolet Corsica brake checks, brake services, and brake repairs. Schedule your appointment now.

 How often do 1996 Chevrolet Corsica brake pads need to be replaced?
 It depends on you and your driving style.
 Brake pads often last 30,000 to 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 How often you need to replace your brake pads also depends on what kind you have on your Corsica.
 Brake pads made of certain materials tend to outlast others.
 Thankfully, when you get Chevrolet Corsica brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 We do brake checks and brake pad replacements every day, and for your Corsica, we’ll only use parts that meet or surpass Chevrolet’s standards.

 You might have a strong and reliable engine in your Chevrolet Corsica.
-One that's ready to get you to 200,000 miles and beyond.
+One that can outlast the 170,000-mile mark.
 But if you can’t brake, it might as well be scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Unresponsive brakes make it tough to give the road your best.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 We can help prevent that damage from happening.
 Get your 1996 Chevrolet Corsica brakes fixed at Firestone Complete Auto Care.
 We offer a variety of brake services like brake pad/shoe removal and replacement, rotor/drum resurfacing, brake fluid exchange, and wheel cylinder and brake caliper installation.
 Schedule an appointment today for Chevrolet Corsica brake service and repair.

 Let's take care of your 1996 Chevrolet Corsica together.
 When something breaks, we're ready.
 Select from our service menu below to learn about 1996 Chevrolet repairs.